Connecticut residents are cleaning up after last night's severe storm

-WFSB- All across Connecticut, residents are feeling the impact of last night's storm.
+WFSB- Across Connecticut, residents are feeling the impact of last night's storm.
 As of this morning nearly 3 thousand Eversource customers are still without power.

-The majority of those outages are from Hartford, Guilford and Cheshire.
-Many of these outages are due to downed trees and power lines.
+Most of those outages are from Hartford, Guilford and Cheshire.
+The biggest factor in all these cases are downed trees.

 "First the sky turned black then it was just like pow pow pow and the trees were bending left and right and then downpour," says Lynn Cochrane a Connecticut resident.